 Meet your practitioner: Rebecca Marshall, MEd., LMT

-Since 2005 I have been studying and practicing meditation with various teachers in the Vipassana/Insight tradition of Theravada Buddhism, most recently with the monks at Temple Forest Monastery here in NH.
+Since 2005 I have been studying and practicing meditation with various teachers in the vipassana, or insight, meditation tradition of Theravada Buddhism, most recently with the monks of Temple Forest Monastery here in NH.
 I have trained in Mindfulness Based Cognitive Therapy (MBCT) - a protocol for preventing recurrence of Major Depressive Disorder.
-My most rewarding experiences teaching meditation & mindfulness have been found in guiding those struggling with addictive patterns in a rehabilitative treatment setting and at the Cheshire County House of Corrections.
+My most rewarding experiences teaching meditation & mindfulness have been found guiding those struggling with addictive patterns in a rehabilitative treatment setting and at the Cheshire County House of Corrections.

-The latest evolution in my life's education has been training and receiving my license in massage therapy and studying Inner Relationship Focusing with Ann Weiser Cornell, a senior student of Eugene Gendlin.
+The latest evolution in my life's education has been receiving a massage therapy license and studying Inner Relationship Focusing with Ann Weiser Cornell, a senior student of Eugene Gendlin.
 It is a journey filled with surprise, gratitude, and wonder, seeing all these threads of my own search for understanding and freedom coming together in one complementary healing practice.
 I look forward to the opportunity to share my inspiration and what I am learning with you.